 The longer you wait to see a doctor, the more difficult it will be to diagnose your injury.
 This a big part of the reason why states impose statutes of limitations on personal injury claims.
 As your body recovers and you potentially suffer new injuries and ailments, it can become difficult to connect an injury to a specific event.
 After a significant amount of time passes, it can be impossible.
 By showing that you were proactive and sought medical care right away after your accident, you are not only showing that the injury was directly caused by the accident, you are showing that the injury was severe enough to warrant immediate medical care.

 For a PIP Claim, you Must Receive Treatment within 14 Days

 In Florida, drivers are required to carry personal injury protection (PIP) coverage.
 Rather than seeking compensation for injury damages from the at-fault driver as injury victims in other states do, Florida drivers who suffer injuries seek compensation from their own insurance providers through PIP claims.
 But to use this benefit, an injured driver must receive medical attention for his or her injury within 14 days of the accident.
 Treatment can extend past this 14-day period, but if 14 days pass and the driver has taken no action to receive medical care for the injury, he or she cannot receive PIP compensation.

 Our Team at Draper Law Office can Help you Pursue Compensation for your Damages

 Learn more about seeking financial compensation for your accident damages by speaking with one of the experienced personal injury lawyers at Draper Law Office.
-To get started, call us at 866-767-4711 or visit our firm online to schedule your free, no-obligation consultation in one of our three office locations.
+To get started, call us at 866-767-4711 or visit our firm online to schedule your free, no-obligation consultation in one of our two office locations.